Who Needs an Estate Plan?

 This is a document where you give someone authority to make health care decisions on your behalf, when (and only when) a doctor declares you are unable to make those decisions for yourself.
 You can also provide guidance to your health care agent as to your choices when faced with an end-stage medical condition and/or permanent unconsciousness.
 This helps ease the burden of those having to make difficult decisions on your behalf.

-Here at the Law Offices of Kreisher & Gregorowicz, we help families in the Bloomsburg and Columbia County areas draft wills and estate plans.
+Here at Kreisher Marshall & Associates, LLC, we help families in the Bloomsburg and Columbia County areas draft wills and estate plans.
 We understand the process can be difficult, and we do our best to remain helpful and compassionate.
 Contact our Bloomsburg estate planning attorneys today at (570) 784-5211 for additional information.